 In this way, the domain you inserted will be considered as one URL out of 20, but you’ll be able to add beyond 20 xAPI external content.
 Refer to the following paragraphs to learn more about this option.
 When finished, press Save.

 If you want to add a salt secret to the link, return to the xAPI (Tin Can) External Content section, find the link and press the lock icon in the link's row.
 Add and confirm the salt secret and press the checkmark.
 Then, press Save again.
 If you do not add the salt secret to the link, it will enable the third party to work like normal xAPI content launched from your platform.
-By providing the salt secret, this will validate a call out, adding a "checksum" of the parameters and salt secret, which makes the third party available to validate the content's launch.
+Providing the salt secret will validate a call out, adding a "checksum" of the parameters and salt secret, which makes the third party available to validate the content's launch.

 Once you've added the link, return to the Training Material page for a course (see instructions above, if necessary).
 Then, select xAPI (Tin Can) from the Add Training Material dropdown menu.
-On the upload page, flag the From URL option.
+On the upload page, select the From URL option.
 Then, choose a URL from the Select URL/Domain dropdown menu.
 These are all of the links that you added in the E-Learning tab of the Advanced Settings area of the platform.

 If you select a domain that doesn’t contain the name and extension of the file, the Suffix URL field will appear below the Select URL/Domain field.
 Here, you’ll insert the name and the extension of your training material file.